qiaoxueshi/BTIConcepts/README.md

 ## Requirements and supported OS versions

 - **iOS 6.0** or later (**with ARC**) for iPhone, iPad and iPod touch
+- Older iOS versions can be supported by commenting out NSUUID objects in a couple of places.
+Most of this stuff can actually go back pretty far.
 - You will need to add the **Core Data** framework to your project.

 ## License